junxit/us-congress-bills-112/metadata.md

 - 2012-09-10 — Placed on the Union Calendar, Calendar No. 477.
 - 2012-09-10 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 112-659, Part I.
 - 2012-09-10 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 112-659, Part I.
+- 2012-09-11 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2012-09-11 — Considered under suspension of the rules. (consideration: CR H5830-5835)
+- 2012-09-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5865.
+- 2012-09-11 — Mrs. Bono Mack moved to suspend the rules and pass the bill, as amended.
+- 2012-09-12 — Considered as unfinished business. (consideration: CR H5901-5902)
+- 2012-09-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-09-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 339 - 77 (Roll no. 571). (text: CR 9/11/2012 H5830-5831)
+- 2012-09-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 339 - 77 (Roll no. 571).(text: CR 9/11/2012 H5830-5831)